Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - no infringement of third-party rights.

-In addition, the acquired company (and sometimes the seller) will give certain other representations, including with regard to taxes, financial statements, employees, material agreements and intellectual property.
+- In addition, the acquired company (and sometimes the seller) will give certain other representations, including with regard to taxes, financial statements, employees, material agreements, intellectual property and compliance with law.

 It is in the buyer’s interest to include more warranties in order to minimise its risk, while it is in the interest of the acquired company – and especially its shareholders – to minimise its warranties.
 The negotiation usually focuses on the most relevant representations (eg, with regard to intellectual property for a technology company), with the seller and the company limiting exposure by inserting knowledge and materiality qualifications.
 All agreements are accompanied by a disclosure schedule which qualifies the representation; the buyer should carefully review this schedule.

 Indemnifications are usually provided for any breach of the representations and warranties made by the seller or company (if applicable).
-Such indemnification obligations are usually qualified.
+Such indemnification obligations are usually qualified in time and money.

 Limitations and remedies